 What Causes Acute Kidney Injury?

-The loss of kidney function is called acute kidney injury, also known as acute renal failure (ARF).
+The sudden loss of kidney function is called acute kidney injury, also known as acute renal failure (ARF).
 ARF can occur following:

 A traumatic injury with blood loss